Xiaofei-it/Hermes/README.md

        void f(int i, @WeakRef @Background Callback callback);
    }
    ```
+8. Any context passed into the invoked method as the parameter will be replaced by the application context of the remote process.

-8. Data transmitting between processes is based on Json.
+9. Data transmitting between processes is based on Json.

-9. If any error occurs, a error log will be printed by android.util.Log.e().
+10. If any error occurs, a error log will be printed by android.util.Log.e().
 You can see the log for the detail of the error.